Temporary (emergency) accommodation

 The accommodation provided must be suitable and safe.
 The requirement regarding suitable and safe accommodation is stricter for families with children and young people.

-If you do not have money to pay for the accommodation yourself, you can apply for social assistance.
+If you do not have money to pay for the accommodation yourself, you can apply for financial assistance.

 Temporary accommodation is intended to help you out in an emergency situation and should not last more than 3 months.